lambda-fusion/fusion-optimizer/README.md

 cp .env.sample .env
 ```

 and fill in the environment variables.
-By default a heuristics based optimizer is used.
-You can activate the hill-climbing algorithm my editing the `serverless.yml` file.
+By default a hill-climbing optimizer is used.
+You can activate the heuristics-based algorithm my editing the `serverless.yml` file.

 ## Deployment